Frequently asked Questions about mortgages for French property.

 Q. Can I get a fixed rate French mortgage?

 Yes.
 Fixed rate mortgages are the most common type on the French market.
-An advantage of such a mortgage is the fact that early repayments are always possible for fixed rate loans, and the maximum fee that can be charged is 3% in the early years.
-With a fixed rate mortgage you will pay the same rate throughout the life of the loan although you can usually switch to a different rate basis if you wish, subject to the payment of a penalty, capped in France at 3% of the amount switched.
+An advantage of such a mortgage is the fact that early repayments are always possible for fixed rate loans, and the maximum fee that can be charged is 3%.
+With a fixed rate mortgage, you will pay the same rate throughout the life of the loan which can be a duration of up to 25 years.

 Q. Can I get a variable rate French mortgage?